 dp2 wrote:At risk of sounding cold or missing the point, I've lost plenty of people to things that weren't cancer, and that big cloud might as well say "LIFE" on it.

 jpk wrote:Not to find fault or anything, but... if you see someone risking their health, you'll try to run them over?
 When you're the one driving a vehicle that's putting out more carcinogenic gack in one afternoon than they'll manage all month?
 And if someone's willing to take a slightly different risk to their health, for what seems a stupid reason to you (and to me, frankly) you'll sock them?

 BabblingGorilla wrote:dp2 wrote:At risk of sounding cold or missing the point, I've lost plenty of people to things that weren't cancer, and that big cloud might as well say "LIFE" on it.

 Yeah, you are missing the point.
 This is about CANCER.
 We (the collective we) are not stupid... death is an inevitability.
 Its at the end of everyone's timeline.
 But not everyone gets cancer and that is specifically what this comic is referencing.
 I apologize if I'm being rude but to try to dilute the message by bringing in the mundane is callous.
 Feel free to make your own comic and expound on every other obvious facet of life but leave this one alone to the people to whom cancer has insinuated itself.

-Users browsing this forum: carpinteyrotsr and 16 guests
+Users browsing this forum: Znirk and 30 guests